zazuko/trifid/packages/core/README.md

 Note that it is not recommended to run Node applications on [well-known ports](http://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) (< 1024).
 You should use a reverse proxy like [Varnish](https://www.varnish-cache.org/) instead.

+### Installing/Using with Docker

+To use Trifid-LD with this method you only need to have Docker installed, see https://docs.docker.com/installation/ for installation intructions for your platform.

+Once Docker is inatlled clone the Github repository and run

+    docker build -t trifid .

+This creates an image named `trifid` that you can execute with

+    docker run -p 8080:8080 trifid

+Once it is started you can access for example http://localhost:8080/data/person/sheldon-cooper.

 ## Using it